dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 Select the "**submit**" button to submit your answers.

-##### Question 1

-Which country did the HISP project launch in?
+**1. Which country did the HISP project launch in?**

-(Select 1 option)
+*(Select 1 option)*

-1. Norway
+    A. Norway

-2. South Africa
+    B. South Africa

-3. Kenya
+    C. Kenya

-4. Gambia
+    D. Gambia

 **Feedback**: HISP launched in South Africa in 1994, and set the DHIS project in motion.

-##### Question 2

-In which country did the first implementation of DHIS2 launch in 2004?
+**2. In which country did the first implementation of DHIS2 launch in 2004?**

-(Select 1 option)
+*(Select 1 option)*

-1. Norway
+    A. Norway

-2. South Africa
+    B. South Africa

-3. Uganda
+    C. Ugand

-4. India
+    D. India

 **Feedback**: DHIS2 launched in Kerala, India after development began in 2000.

-##### Question 3

-What aspect of DHIS2 started in 2018, allowing DHIS2 users to discuss, interact and learn from each other?
+**3. What aspect of DHIS2 started in 2018, allowing DHIS2 users to discuss, interact and learn from each other?**

-1. DHIS2 Design Lab
+    A. DHIS2 Design Lab

-2. DHIS2 Documentation
+    B. DHIS2 Documentation

-3. DHIS2 Community of Practice
+    C. DHIS2 Community of Practice

-4. DHIS2 Jira
+    D. DHIS2 Jira

 **Feedback**: The Community of Practice is a website that allows DHIS2 practitioners to connect with others and share best practices globally.

-##### Question 4

-Which 2014 outbreak did the HISP network assist in with deploying DHIS2 in Liberia?
+**4. Which 2014 outbreak did the HISP network assist in with deploying DHIS2 in Liberia?**

-1. MERS
+    A. MERS

-2. H1N1
+    B. H1N1

-3. Ebola
+    C. Ebola

-4. Measles
+    D. Measles

 **Feedback**: The HISP network assisted health authorities in Liberia in deploying DHIS2 for the Ebola outbreak response.
 The initial Tracker model deployed there have since been expanded upon for case-based surveillance of other diseases.

-##### Question 5

-HISP stands for Health Information Systems Programme.
+**5. HISP stands for Health Information Systems Programme.**

-1. True
+    A. True

-2. False
+    B. False

 **Feedback**: True.
 HISP stands for Health Information Systems Programme.

-##### Question 6

-Who is each HISP led by?
+**6. Who is each HISP led by?**

-(Select 1 option)
+*(Select 1 option)*

-1. The local Health Ministry
+    A. The local Health Ministry

-2. DHIS2 experts
+    B. DHIS2 expert

-3. A regional NGO
+    C. A regional NGO

-4. The University of Oslo
+    D. The University of Oslo

 **Feedback** : HISPs are led by local DHIS2 experts, and work alongside local Health Ministries, regional NGOs and the core DHIS2 team based at the University of Oslo to implement DHIS2.

-##### Question 7

-HISP can be described as:
+**7. HISP can be described as:**

-(Select 3 options)
+*(Select 3 options)*

-1. A global movement
+    A. A global movement

-2. A group that provides DHIS2 implementation support
+    B. A group that provides DHIS2 implementation support

-3. A group that provides standards and requirements for DHIS2
+    C. A group that provides standards and requirements for DHIS2

-4. The group responsible for the development of the DHIS2 software
+    D. The group responsible for the development of the DHIS2 software

 **Feedback**: HISP can be described as a global movement that provides DHIS2 implementation support, including standards and requirements for DHIS2.
 The University of Oslo (UiO) is responsible for the development of the DHIS2 software.

-##### Question 8

-Which of the following resources allows you to explore DHIS2 features and check the latest version of the platform?
+**8. Which of the following resources allows you to explore DHIS2 features and check the latest version of the platform?*

-(Select 1 option)
+*(Select 1 option)*

-1. translate.dhis2.org
+    A. translate.dhis2.org

-2. jira.dhis2.org
+    B. jira.dhis2.org

-3. play.dhis2.org
+    C. play.dhis2.org

-4. github.dhis2.org
+    D. github.dhis2.org

 **Feedback**: On the website **play.dhis2.org,** you can explore DHIS2 features and practice your skills on a demo version of the platform.

-##### Question 9

-If you want to contribute to DHIS2 localization to other languages and help to reach users all over the world, you can go to:
+**9. If you want to contribute to DHIS2 localization to other languages and help to reach users all over the world, you can go to:**

-(Select 1 option)
+*(Select 1 option)*

-1. translate.dhis2.org
+    A. translate.dhis2.org

-2. jira.dhis2.org
+    B. jira.dhis2.org

-3. play.dhis2.org
+    C. play.dhis2.org

-4. github.dhis2.org
+    D. github.dhis2.org

 **Feedback**: On the website **translate.dhis2.org,** you can support the global translation effort of DHIS2 through the Transifex platform.

-##### Question 10

-If you want to notify the software development team of anything that might do not work with the platform, you can do it in:
+**10. If you want to notify the software development team of anything that might do not work with the platform, you can do it in:**

-(Select 1 option)
+*(Select 1 option)

-1. translate.dhis2.org
+    A. translate.dhis2.org

-2. jira.dhis2.org
+    B. jira.dhis2.org

-3. play.dhis2.org
+    C. play.dhis2.org

-4. github.dhis2.org
+    D. github.dhis2.org

-Feedback: On the website **jira.dhis2.org,** you can report bugs or request features by creating a support ticket for the DHIS2 software development team.
+**Feedback**: On the website **jira.dhis2.org,** you can report bugs or request features by creating a support ticket for the DHIS2 software development team.

-##### Question 11

-If you want to download the source code of DHIS2 to install it on your own server, you can do it in:
+**11. If you want to download the source code of DHIS2 to install it on your own server, you can do it in:**

-(Select 1 option)
+*(Select 1 option)*

-1. translate.dhis2.org
+    A. translate.dhis2.org

-2. jira.dhis2.org
+    B. jira.dhis2.org

-3. play.dhis2.org
+    C. play.dhis2.org

-4. github.dhis2.org
+    D. github.dhis2.org

-Feedback: As DHIS2 is open-source, you can find all of its source code inside GitHub in github.dhis2.org.
+**Feedback**: As DHIS2 is open-source, you can find all of its source code inside GitHub in github.dhis2.org.
 You can also find all of the DHIS2 Documentation in the same place.

-##### Question 12

-If you want to find detailed information about each of the DHIS2 features you can do it in:
+**12. If you want to find detailed information about each of the DHIS2 features you can do it in:**

-(Select 1 option)
+*(Select 1 option)*

-1. translate.dhis2.org
+    A. translate.dhis2.org

-2. jira.dhis2.org
+    B. jira.dhis2.org

-3. play.dhis2.org
+    C. play.dhis2.org

-4. docs.dhis2.org
+    D. docs.dhis2.org

-Feedback: The DHIS2 documentation contains detailed information and implementation considerations available for DHIS2, and is written by a core team of DHIS2 experts.
+**Feedback**: The DHIS2 documentation contains detailed information and implementation considerations available for DHIS2, and is written by a core team of DHIS2 experts.
 These guides are all available at docs.dhis2.org.

-##### Question 13

-If you want to take a course to develop your DHIS2 skills and interact with DHIS2 experts, you can do it in:
+**13. If you want to take a course to develop your DHIS2 skills and interact with DHIS2 experts, you can do it in:**

-(Select 1 option)
+*(Select 1 option)*

-1. DHIS2 Design Lab
+    A. DHIS2 Design Lab

-2. DHIS2 Academy
+    B. DHIS2 Academy

-3. DHIS2 Developer Portal
+    C. DHIS2 Developer Portal

-4. DHIS2 Community of Practice
+    D. DHIS2 Community of Practice

-Feedback: If you want to develop your DHIS2 skills, you can take a DHIS2 Academy course.
+**Feedback**: If you want to develop your DHIS2 skills, you can take a DHIS2 Academy course.
 The academy program includes both online and in-person courses on both general and specialized topics.

-##### Question 14

-HISP groups, together with HISP UiO, form a global network of partners that share common values, including open-source principles, local ownership, sustainability, transparency, and empowering data use.
+**14. HISP groups, together with HISP UiO, form a global network of partners that share common values, including open-source principles, local ownership, sustainability, transparency, and empowering data use.**

-1. True
+    A. True

-2. False
+    B. False

-Feedback: True.
+**Feedback**: True.
 HISP groups and HISP UiO work as a global network of partners that share common values and support each other in various ways.

-##### Question 15

-HISP groups are the most important source of requirements of DHIS2 features that are then implemented by the HISP UiO software development team.
+**15. HISP groups are the most important source of requirements of DHIS2 features that are then implemented by the HISP UiO software development team.**

-1. True
+    A. True

-2. False
+    B. False

-Feedback: While software development is led by HISP UiO, the HISP groups are the most important source of requirements for software features and field testing of DHIS2 releases, due to their close work with country governments.
+**Feedback**: While software development is led by HISP UiO, the HISP groups are the most important source of requirements for software features and field testing of DHIS2 releases, due to their close work with country governments.

 #### Check your score